Political positions of Joe Lieberman: Committee on the Present Danger

 At the 20 July launching of the 2004 Committee on the Present Danger, Joe Lieberman and Senator Jon Kyl were identified as the honorary co-chairs.
-The Committee on the Present Danger (CPD) is a hawkish "advocacy organization" first founded in 1950 and re-formed in 1976 to push for larger defense budgets and arms buildups, to counter the Soviet Union.
+The Committee on the Present Danger (CPD) is a hawkish, anti-communist "advocacy organization" and lobbying group first founded in 1950 and re-formed in 1976 to push for larger defense budgets and arms buildups, to counter the Soviet Union.
+It reformed for the third time in 2004 in support of the war on terror.